The first law-making body in Nigeria after amalgamation w...

 The council was merely an ''advisory-talking-drum.
 Its advice could be taken or dropped at the discretion of the governor who had a veto power.

-The pre-colonial Tiv society can best be described as ...
+Government can be described as the art of ...